-4.3 Configuration Plan Model
+4.2 Configuration Plan Model

 The configuration plan model incorporates information about each user's most common daily tasks, the corresponding ambient environment configuration settings and a number of predefined settings of the modules constituting the PEARL Application Layer.
 There is a unique configuration plan entity corresponding to each registered user, which is retrieved as a solution by the PEARL DSS.
 The configuration plan model is designed in such a way so as to allow the user to select specific ambient configuration setups for each of the common daily tasks that can be selected via the PEARL Task Switcher.
 For example, the user will be able to select specific font size, screen resolution, light intensity, availability indicator value, etc. for e-mail related tasks, whereas for the times when s/he is involved in multimedia related activities, s/he might choose to have better screen resolution and smaller font size.
 The user will also have the option to skip the step of assigning any specific configurations and use the general configuration settings values.
 The Configuration Plan Model attributes are presented in the table below.
+There is only one small change as compared to the first prototype version of the DSS: the light temperature can now be set separately for the room light and desk light, thus providing greater configurations flexibility.
+The change is indicated in table 2 below.